 reinstated in the Church the Holy Spirit will once again reign mightily among

-more of us, and the stakes will be even greater, and so will the persecution.
+more of us, and the stakes will be higher, and so will persecution.

-We will see great and awesome miracles in days ahead, because the Holy Spirit
+We will see great and awesome miracles in those days, because the Holy Spirit

 and God’s truth will be reunited in the heart of man.
-So, this phrase,
+This phrase,

-“Spirit of Jesus,” is very powerful, for it implies the Spirit and the
+“Spirit of Jesus,” implies that the Holy Spirit and the

-the whole world.
-Someday these things will happen.
-God has a plan and nothing
+the whole world through us.
+These things are coming; God has a plan and nothing

 Phi 1-19